Davos Seaworth: A Clash of Kings

 Due to Joffrey Baratheon's illegitimacy, Stannis names himself heir to his brother King Robert Baratheon.
 Davos supports him, though he dislikes Stannis converting to R'hllor under the Red Priestess, Melisandre.
 Davos is sent to deliver letters declaring Queen Cersei's children were born of incest, so they cannot claim the Iron Throne.
 However Stannis receives little assistance from other noble lords.

 Davos sails with Stannis to besiege Storm's End when Stannis's younger brother Renly has also declared himself king and tries to defeat and kill Stannis but is killed by a "shadow" birthed by Melisandre.
 The castellan of Storm's End, Ser Cortnay Penrose, refuses to surrender Storm's End.
 Davos advises attacking King's Landing before taking Storm's End, but Stannis fears that the stormlords will not follow him if he appears defeated.
 Davos personally escorts Melisandre, about whom he already has misgivings, into the caverns underneath Storm's End, where she births another "shadow" that assassinates Penrose and allows Stannis to claim Edric Storm, his illegitimate nephew via Robert.

 Davos is given command of a ship at the Battle of the Blackwater, though he disagrees with their commander, Stannis's brother-in-law Ser Imry Florent.
-Tyrion Lannister, who is Iron Throne's acting Hand of the King in charge of defending King's Landing, traps Stannis' vanguard fleet with a river chain and destroys much of them with wildfire.
+Tyrion Lannister, who is the Iron Throne's acting Hand of the King in charge of defending King's Landing, traps Stannis' vanguard fleet with a river chain and destroys much of them with wildfire.
 Davos's four oldest sons are killed in the ambush, but Davos survives and is washed ashore on the seamounts known as the Spears of the Merling King, losing his "luck", and is eventually recovered by Stannis' men.